 This is a demonstration of an Ayasa D Kurd made with deepdrawn 1 mm Ember Steel that we offer.
 Sound recorded with condenser mics and lightly edited to reflect the actual sound.

 From our research we have found that every production of this alloy gives some significant differences.
 We tested over five different productions from three different steel factories.
 Each batch of steel has its own unique characteristics.
 They can, for example, require the use of different annealing temperatures to give the desired color and to reach the preferred level of hardness.
 We truly see this as one of the huge benefits of this material and this is why we are starting out with offering three different batches directly available for makers.
 As over the last few years of offering shells, we have found that every maker works in their own way and has their own preferences for material and vision for their desired sound.

-- Ember Steel Batch #1 This is the softest out of the three batches, we anneal these shells at 650C.
+- Ember Steel Batch #1 (sold out, two similar batches coming in February and May 2021) This is the softest out of the three batches, we anneal these shells at 650C.